emilybossiere/tic-tac-toe-js/README.md

 ## Features
 - Responsive layout
-- User vs. User functionality
+- User vs. user functionality
-- Undo button to undo the last move made by the current player
+- Undo button to undo the last move made by the current player that disables once game is done
+- New game button that can be used at any time